Supply Shock

 Why do supply shocks often create stagflation risk?

-How do you tell whether a shock is temporary or structural?
+How do you tell whether a supply shock is temporary or structural?

-The key question is whether the missing supply can normalize once congestion clears and flows resume, or whether the economy has lost capacity in a more lasting way.
-Bottlenecks are repairable; structural shortages reflect a deeper reduction in the baseline ability to produce and deliver.
+The key question is whether supply can normalize once congestion clears and flows resume, or whether productive capacity has been durably impaired.
+Temporary bottlenecks usually fade with time and adjustment.
+Structural shortages point to a more lasting reduction in the economy’s baseline ability to produce and deliver.